Tongue Tie and Lip Tie Treatment

 - Difficulty wearing or retaining dentures (in elderly patients)

-- Comprehensive History: We gather detailed information about feeding, speech, dental history, and any functional challenges.
+- Comprehensive history: We gather information about feeding difficulties, speech concerns, dental history, and any functional challenges you or your child may be experiencing.

-- Physical Examination: Using specialised tools, we evaluate the structure and function of the frenulum, tongue mobility, and impact on surrounding structures.
+- Physical examination: We evaluate the structure and mobility of the frenulum and tongue, and assess impact on oral function.

-- Functional Assessment: We observe how the restriction affects feeding, speaking, or breathing depending on age.
+- Functional assessment: We observe how any restriction affects feeding, speaking, or other oral activities depending on age.

-- Collaborative Approach: When needed, we consult with lactation specialists, speech pathologists, and other healthcare providers to ensure comprehensive care.
+- Collaborative approach: When appropriate, we may consult with lactation specialists, speech pathologists, or other healthcare providers.

-Treatment recommendations are based on the severity of restriction and its functional impact:
+Treatment recommendations depend on the severity of restriction and its functional impact.
+Treatment options include:

 Frenectomy Procedures

-- Scissor Frenectomy: A traditional approach using surgical scissors, sometimes preferred in specific clinical situations.
+- Scissor Frenectomy: A procedure using surgical scissors to release the restricted tissue.
+This approach may be preferred in specific clinical situations.

-- Frenuloplasty: For thicker or more complex restrictions, this surgical procedure involves releasing and reconstructing the frenulum tissue, followed by suturing.
-Generally recommended for older children and adults.
+- Frenuloplasty: For thicker or more complex restrictions, this surgical procedure involves releasing and reconstructing the frenulum tissue with suturing.
+This approach is generally used for older children and adults.

 Supportive Therapies

-- Pre-Procedure Exercises: Specific techniques to prepare the oral tissues and maximise post-procedure success.
+- Pre-Procedure Exercises: Techniques to prepare oral tissues before the procedure.

-- Myofunctional Therapy: Specialised exercises to retrain oral muscles and establish proper function after release.
+- Myofunctional Therapy: Exercises to retrain oral muscles and support function after release.

-- Speech Therapy: Targeted intervention for speech sound production and articulation.
+- Speech Therapy: Intervention for speech sound production and articulation when needed.

 Comprehensive Management